micmejia/bible-dump/NKJV/Esther/Esth 2.md

 The king loved Esther more than all the _other_ women, and she obtained grace and favor in his sight more than all the virgins; so he set the royal crown upon her head and made her queen instead of Vashti.

 ###### 18
-Then the king made a great feast, the Feast of Esther, for all his officials and servants; and he proclaimed a holiday in the provinces and gave gifts according to the [^l]generosity of a king. ## Mordecai Discovers a Plot
+Then the king made a great feast, the Feast of Esther, for all his officials and servants; and he proclaimed a holiday in the provinces and gave gifts according to the generosity of a king. ## Mordecai Discovers a Plot

 ###### 19
 When virgins were gathered together a second time, Mordecai sat within the king's gate.